mugenmelon/mugenmelon.github.io/_posts/1970-01-01-future-proofing-interfaces.md

 }
 ```

-This circumstance makes it a bit "boilerplatey" to add Blueprint support to a `UInterface`, especially if we use it in many places.
+This makes interface usage a bit boilerplate-heavy, especially if repeated across many places.
 And personally I always try to avoid redundant nesting and `if` clauses to keep functions easy to read.
 There is a very simple convention that addresses both of these issues.

 # Future-Proofing `UInterface`